Achievable logoAchievable logo

 Answer: A. 2

-It’s okay if you didn’t know that subtracting a negative number is the same as addition.
-Here are a few rules you should memorize to approach positive/negative number property questions.
+If you didn’t already know that subtracting a negative number is the same as addition, use the rules below.
+These are the core rules you’ll use for positive/negative number property questions.

 Addition and subtraction